The hall turns colors with your wish! Feel the original landscape of Japan at "Densetsuen" in Tono, Iwate.

 Step back in time to the world of Tales of Tono at the Lore Garden.

-At the Tono Folklore Garden, where the lives of the people of Tono are handed down to future generations, visitors can get a close look at the history and culture that have been nurtured in this area.
-The Kikuchi family's house and other historical buildings in the park are the original landscape of Japan's hometown, and you will experience a relaxing time that you cannot feel anywhere else.
+At the Lore Park, where the lives of the people of Tono are handed down to future generations, visitors can get a close look at the history and culture that have been nurtured in this area.
+The Kikuchi family curving house and other historical buildings in the park are the original landscape of Japan's hometown, and a relaxing time that cannot be felt anywhere else flows through the park.
 We invite you to come to the Tono Monogatari Lore Garden, the birthplace of Tono Monogatari, and see for yourself what used to be commonplace.

 Lore En's official website